iriscouch/iris-redis/README.md

 `iris-redis` is a very simple wrapper, 100% compatible with the [Node.js redis package][node_redis].
 It simplifies connecting, and helps to see metadata about your server.

+iris-redis is in the npm registry:

+    npm install iris-redis

 ## Example

 ```javascript